Rainier III of Monaco: Illness and death

 Rainier smoked sixty cigarettes a day.
-In the last years of his life his health progressively declined.
-He underwent surgery in late 1999 and 2000, and was hospitalized in November 2002 for a chest infection.
+In the final years of his life, his health progressively declined.
+He underwent surgery in late 1999 and 2000, and was hospitalised in November 2002 for a chest infection.
 He spent three weeks in hospital in January 2004 for what was described as general fatigue.
-In February 2004, he was hospitalized with a coronary lesion and a damaged blood vessel.
-In October of that year, he was again in hospital with a lung infection.
+In February 2004, he was hospitalised with a coronary lesion and a damaged blood vessel.
+In October of that year, he was again admitted to hospital with a lung infection.
 His son, Hereditary Prince Albert, later appeared on CNN's Larry King Live and told Larry King that his father was fine, though he was suffering from bronchitis.

-On 7 March 2005, he was again hospitalized for a lung infection.
-On 22 March, he was then moved to the hospital's intensive care unit.
+On 7 March 2005, he was again hospitalised for a lung infection.
+On 22 March, he was moved to the hospital's intensive care unit.
 The following day, it was announced he was on a ventilator, suffering from renal and heart failure.
-On 26 March, the palace reported that despite intensive ongoing efforts to improve the prince's health, he was continuing to deteriorate; however, on 27 March, he was reported to be conscious, his heart and kidney conditions having stabilized.
+On 26 March, the palace reported that, despite intensive ongoing efforts to improve the prince's health, he was continuing to deteriorate; however, on 27 March, he was reported to be conscious, his heart and kidney conditions having stabilised.
 His prognosis remained "very reserved".

-On 31 March 2005, following consultation with the Crown Council of Monaco, the Palais Princier announced that Hereditary Prince Albert would take over the duties of his father as regent since Rainier was no longer able to exercise his princely functions.
+On 31 March, following consultation with the Crown Council of Monaco, the Palais Princier announced that Hereditary Prince Albert would take over the duties of his father as regent, since Rainier was no longer able to exercise his princely functions.
 On 1 April 2005, the Palace announced that Rainier's doctors believed his chances of recovery were "slim".
 On 6 April, Prince Rainier III died at the Cardiothoracic Centre of Monaco at 6:35 am local time at the age of 81.
 His son subsequently became the new Prince of Monaco as Albert II.

-His funeral was held on 15 April 2005 at the Cathedral of Our Lady Immaculate, the cathedral where Rainier and Grace had married nearly 50 years before.
+His funeral was held on 15 April at the Cathedral of Our Lady Immaculate, where Rainier and Grace had married nearly fifty years earlier.
 He was laid to rest beside his wife.
-Rainier's death was overshadowed in the media as it occurred shortly after that of Pope John Paul II.
+Rainier's death was overshadowed in the media, as it occurred shortly after that of Pope John Paul II.